 - Contact law-enforcement officials in:

 - The perpetrator’s city and state

-See Internet Crime Complaint Center: Annual Reports to learn more about the various categories of fraud, including:
+See Internet Crime Complaint Center to learn more about the various categories of fraud, including:

 - Advance fee (Nigerian letter scam)